 ?Capital structure

-How Broadcom Inc. finances its operations — the split between equity (stock market value: $1.99T) and debt (total borrowings: $68.3B).
+How Broadcom Inc. finances its operations — the split between equity (stock market value: $1.85T) and debt (total borrowings: $67.2B).
 More debt means more leverage — higher potential returns but higher risk.

 ?ROIC

 Return on Invested Capital — how efficiently Broadcom Inc. turns its total invested capital into after-tax operating profit.
-NOPAT ($7.7B) ÷ Invested Capital ($134.0B).
-This is below WACC, meaning the company is not earning enough to cover its cost of capital.
+NOPAT ($30.1B) ÷ Invested Capital ($135.2B).
+This exceeds WACC, meaning the company creates value for shareholders.

 ?EVA

 Economic Value Added — the dollar amount of value Broadcom Inc. created (or destroyed) above its cost of capital.
-NOPAT ($7.7B) minus the capital charge (Invested Capital × WACC = $15.8B).
-Negative EVA means the company would create more value by returning capital to shareholders.
+NOPAT ($30.1B) minus the capital charge (Invested Capital × WACC = $16.1B).
+Positive EVA means every dollar of capital is earning more than it costs.

 ?NOPAT